-Douglas J. Brown currently serves as Senior Vice President and Chief Investment Officer of Exelon Corporation, with 39 years of investment and financial experience.
-As Chief Investment Officer, he leads a team of professionals responsible for managing all investment activities, including pension funds, defined contribution plans, and other employee benefit trusts.
-He is a member of Exelon's Corporate Investment Committee and the Exelon Foundation Board of Directors.
-Prior to joining Exelon Corporation in 2009, Mr. Brown was Chief Investment Officer at Chrysler LLC with responsibility for all asset management activities globally, including pension funds, defined contribution plans, and other employee benefit trusts, totaling \$30 billion.
+CHAIR: Douglas J. Brown served as Senior Vice President and Chief Investment Officer of Exelon Corporation until his retirement on July 1, 2024, culminating a 40-year career in investment and financial positions.
+As Chief Investment Officer for Exelon, he led a team of professionals responsible for managing all investment activities, including pension funds, defined contribution plans, and other employee benefit trusts.
+He was a member of Exelon's Corporate Investment Committee and the Exelon Foundation Board of Directors.
+Prior to joining Exelon in 2009, Mr. Brown was Chief Investment Officer at Chrysler LLC with responsibility for all asset management activities globally, including pension funds, defined contribution plans, and other employee benefit trusts, totaling \$30 billion.
 Mr. Brown's career with Chrysler and its affiliates began in 1983, and he advanced to positions of increasing responsibility, including Treasurer for DaimlerChrysler Canada and Director, Corporate Finance and Capital Markets, for DaimlerChrysler Corporation.
 He was a member of the Chrysler LLC Investment Committee, as well as the DaimlerChrysler Investment Committees in the United States, Germany, and Canada, and on the Board of Directors and Investment Committee for the DaimlerChrysler Insurance Company.
-Mr. Brown is a member of the Economic Club of Chicago and is on the Board of the Committee on Investment of Employee Benefit Assets (CIEBA) in Washington, DC.
-From 2018 to 2020, he served as Chairman of the CIEBA Board of Directors.
-He also serves on the Board of Trustees of the Goodman Theatre in Chicago.
-From 2013 to 2015, Mr. Brown served on the Board of the CFA Society of Chicago.
+Mr. Brown is currently a member of the Board of Trustees of the Goodman Theatre in Chicago.
+He served on the Board of the Committee on Investment of Employee Benefit Assets (CIEBA) in Washington, DC from 2015 to 2024, including as Chair of the CIEBA Board from 2018 to 2020.
+Mr. Brown also served on the Board of the CFA Society of Chicago from 2013 to 2105.
 He holds a BA in Economics from Albion College and an MBA from the University of Detroit Mercy.
 Mr. Brown has served on the Board since June 1, 2022.